Cognitive Behavioral Health Coaching

 • Apply CBT-I-informed coaching tools for sleep restructuring and stimulus control

-• Coach clients through common barriers such as racing thoughts, anxiety, or poor sleep
+• Coach clients through common barriers such as racing thoughts, anxiety, or poor sleep hygiene

 • Recognize clinical thresholds requiring referral to sleep specialists